 Another key statement piece is pendant lights.
 They’re a necessary inclusion to perfect the look.
 Think oversized, glass and metal feature lights.
 Pendants that have a touch of jute or rope can also be a neat way to bring in some of those nautical features.

 For a more traditional look, opt for the glass pendants which are great for transmitting light all around your room.
 If you’re trying to achieve a modern Hamptons look, go for dome style feature lights that predominantly omit light downwards.
 You’ll still need to install other types of task lighting such as recessed white downlights into your ceiling to ensure your whole kitchen is well lit.

 The type of hardware you install on your cabinetry fronts is also a rather critical element in any Hamptons design.
 The most common hardware colours are brushed steel or black.
 They add that bit of rustic hardness into an otherwise light, soft scheme.

 When your new kitchen is installed, the last thing you’ll need to do is pop in some nice organic styling items.
 Bar stools are the perfect way to do this.
 Go for stools that are either upholstered in linen or linen look fabric or in a timber finish that complements your floor.
-If you really want to amp up the styling, then add bits & pieces like linen hand towels or an apron hanging from a wall hook in the same colour as your door hardware.
-Finish off the look with a vase of dried or faux pampas & you’re done!
+If you really want to amp up the styling, then add bits and pieces like linen hand towels or an apron hanging from a wall hook in the same colour as your door hardware.
+Finish off the look with a vase of dried or faux pampas and you’re done!

-At the end of the day, remember, Hamptons is all about feeling homey & relaxed.
+At the end of the day, remember, Hamptons is all about feeling homey and relaxed.
 If it’s your forever home, make it feel like yours by injecting things you truly love.
 If it’s an investment property or Airbnb rental, inject items that really nail the theme of Hamptons so people can picture themselves in the space.